UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

   this
   that

+In fact, there are very few things you can do with the ``dict_keys`` that you can't do directly with the dict.

-But to get values, you must specify you want values:
+But to get values, you must specify you want the values:

 .. code-block:: ipython